Prerequisites

 Navigate to Client Scopes

-{your-client-name}-authenticate-dedicated to open its settings.Ensure the Mappers tab is selected.Creating a basic client scope
+{your-client-name}-authenticate-dedicated to open its settings.Ensure the Mappers tab is selected.Add a New Mapper

 Configure client scope settings